 She also warns not to give the link between mood and diet too much weight.
 "It's far-fetched to say that certain foods or diet alone can 'cure' mental health conditions," she stresses.
 But, she says, eating cleaner in general and cutting back on processed foods may make you feel better overall, which can encourage a happier and more positive outlook.

 Here are five things researchers have found so far regarding the link between food and mood.

 1. Healthy Food Might Help Reduce Depressive Symptoms

-Switching from an unhealthy diet to a healthier one, even for a short amount of time, leads to fewer symptoms of depression, according to a new study published this month in PLoS ONE.
+Switching from an unhealthy diet to a healthier one, even for a short amount of time, leads to fewer symptoms of depression, according to a new study published October 2019 in PLoS ONE.

 The study researchers split a group of 76 university students who exhibited symptoms of depression into two groups.
 The first group made healthy changes to their diets, such as eating more fruits, vegetables, fish and olive oil rather than processed foods.
 The second group didn't change their diets at all.
 After three weeks, the healthy eaters had fewer depressive symptoms, with depression scores moving into the normal range.
 The control group, on the other hand, saw no changes.

 Similarly, an analysis published November 2019 in BMC Psychiatry found that depression is linked to nutrition in middle age.
 Researchers looked at data from more than 27,000 adults and concluded that eating fruits and vegetables was protective against depression, and omega-3 polyunsaturated fats were inversely associated with depression among men.